• Skip to primary navigation

 Reusable or recyclable crackers

 There are lots of great reusable and recyclable crackers around this year.
-By making your own you can avoid the plastic toys that end up in the bin and instead add something more useful.
+By making your own, you can avoid the plastic toys that end up in the bin and instead add something more useful.
 We often fill our crackers with chocolates or scratch cards.
-It’s not perfect but I like to think slightly better than a plastic ring no one will ever use.
-Reusable fabric crackers can also be a fun family craft project in the run up to Christmas too!
+It’s not perfect, but I like to think slightly better than a plastic ring no one will ever use.
+Reusable fabric crackers can also be a fun family craft project in the run-up to Christmas!

 Fabric Gift Bags

-We’ve been used paper gift bags for years, but this year I am trying out fabric gift bags.
-Red Ted Art has a brilliant tutorial for how to make them and they are super easy.
+We’ve been using paper gift bags for years, but this year I am trying out fabric gift bags.
+Red Ted Art has a brilliant tutorial for how to make them, and they are super easy.

 We are making drawstring bags and filling them with chocolates as an alternative to selection boxes.
-A big bonus of this idea is that we can tailer the contents to peoples tastes.
+A big bonus of this idea is that we can tailor the content to people’s tastes.

 Recycle or rent a tree!